beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 ## Writing HTTP Functions

-We must first understand the anatomy of a Lambda function to be able to write them for our specific use cases.
-All basic Lambda functions consist of one handler function.
+We must first understand the anatomy of an HTTP function to be able to write them for our specific use cases.
+All basic HTTP functions consist of one handler function.

 ```js
   exports.handler = async function(req) {